 The palettes give you tons of color combination options, with the hex code and rgb value.
 They also have useful tools like photocopa, which can extract the colors from a photo uploaded by you.
 There is also a community with forums, groups and a blog that talks about colors in real life.
 In short, this site is everything related to color.
 Look up colourlovers.com .

 Aspiring to study in the US?
 Then a glance at this site is a must.
 USnews provides up to date information on the best graduate schools in the US, with rankings.
-Clicking on a university name gives you more details of the university like admission details, academics concentration, cost and career.
+Clicking on a university name gives you more details about the university like admission details, academics concentration, cost, and career.

-Apart from this, they also have details of top ranking universities around the globe as well as details about online colleges.
-Visit USnews for a thorough knowledge on graduate education.
+Apart from this, they also have details of top-ranking universities around the globe as well as details about online colleges.
+Visit USnews for a thorough knowledge of graduate education.

 18) Young ocean explorers